-11.1 Designated Safeguarding Lead [DSL]
+11.1 Designated Safeguarding Lead (DSL)

 There is a legal obligation under the Education Act 2002 S175/157 for all schools to have a designated safeguarding lead.
-The school follows the guidance in Annex C of KCSIE [revised September 2022] which outlines the key responsibilities of the DSL.
+Landewednack CP School follows the guidance in Annex C of KCSIE (revised September 2023) which outlines the key responsibilities of the DSL.
+This includes new duties relating to filtering and monitoring.
+These are outlined within the schools Online Safety Policy.

-11.2 Deputy Designated Safeguarding Lead [DDSL]
+11.2 Deputy Designated Safeguarding Lead (DDSL)

-As above we follow the guidance in Annex C of KCSIE [revised September 2022] which outlines the key responsibilities of the DSL and DDSL.
+As above we follow the guidance in Annex C of KCSIE (revised September 2023) which outlines the key responsibilities of the DSL and DDSL.